danme-l/quote-machine/README.md

+# Free Code Camp - Quote Machine Project
+A very minimalist (but functional) quote machine from the Free Code Camp [Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries) section.
+This is the first of five projects for the certification.
+This repo is that project created with Create React App, and the contents below are from the README that is generated when launching the project with `npx create-react-app [app-name]`.

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).